 email : firstname.lastname@example.org

-Zoë Gross is a first-year PhD student in Women & Gender Studies at the University of Toronto.
+Zoë Gross is a second-year PhD student in Women & Gender Studies at the University of Toronto.
 Originally from Beresford, Manitoba Zoë grew up surrounded by local activists, international development workers, and visitors from East Africa and South America.
 Involved in politics and activism from a young age, Zoë was a student leader in high school and continues to do so in university.
 Both the Brandon University Students’ Union and the Marquis Project, a local grassroots development education organization, offered opportunities for advocacy work and social justice programming.

 Although Zoë’s connection with East Africa was already well established through her previous years of volunteer work, she first travelled to the region for three months in 2005 as a volunteer with local development partner TSAEE (the Tanzanian Society for Agricultural Education and Extension), located in Ukiriguru, Tanzania.
 Zoë worked with rural youth and women who were concerned with issues of governance and political participation in the national election that took place that year.
 Zoë returned to East Africa in 2010, this time to live in Nairobi, Kenya for six months to work with the Federation of Women Groups, a local organization that was working on increasing women’s knowledge of and participation in the vote for a new constitution.